Shailja-Joshi/Informatica-Data-Integration-and-Transformation-Project/README.md

-﻿# Informatica Data Integration and Transformation Project This process illustrates how to structure and manipulate relational databases effectively, demonstrating key SQL operations and transformations within an Informatica environment.
-The provided images and detailed SQL commands serve as a comprehensive guide for implementing and understanding these database management tasks.
+Informatica Data Integration and Transformation Project This project demonstrates the effective structuring and transformation of relational data using Informatica PowerCenter.
+It showcases key SQL operations, data mappings, and transformation logic used to process and integrate data across systems.
+The workflow highlights best practices for managing data quality, consistency, and performance within an ETL environment.
+Supporting images and SQL examples provide a clear, step-by-step understanding of the implementation approach.

 ## Images